Gamer08YT/docs/docs/installation/install.md

 DB_PASSWORD=yourPassword
 ```

-:::warning
-If you are migrating from Paymenter v0.x to v1.0, stop!
-Do not go any further, and continue the [migration guide](../guides/v0-migration.md)

 ## Setting up database

 Now that we have set the correct user and database in the .env file we can go ahead and setup the database